KastnerRG/cse160-opencl/PA6/Readme.md

 ## How to Compile

-The `cnn/src/layer/custom/new-forward-kernel.cl` file contains the code for the programming assignment.
-It can be run by typing `make gpu` from the PA6 folder.
-It generates a `m2` output executable.
+The `cnn/src/layer/custom/new-forward-kernel.cl` file contains the kernel for the programming assignment and the setup is done in `cnn/src/layer/custom/new-forward.cc`.
+Running `make m2` should produce an executable and you can execute by running `./m2 1000`, which would output the accuracy of the model.

 ## How to test

 Use the `make gpu` command to test your program which will run your program on a batch size of 1000 images on GPU.
-The command will print out the run time and accuracy.
-To test your program on CPU, use the command `make cpu`.
+The command will print out the accuracy, which should be 0.886.
+Further, running `make time` will time your kernel and output the time in milliseconds by taking the average across 10 runs.

 ## Test Output